Key Takeaways:

 Futures trading involves significant risk and is not suitable for all investors.
 Traders should fully understand the mechanics of margin, leverage, and contract settlement before entering the market.

 Futures trading is the buying and selling of standardized contracts that obligate two parties to transact an asset at a fixed price on a future date.
-Futures markets serve a fundamental economic purpose — allowing businesses to manage price risk through hedging while providing a venue for speculators to take positions on price movements.
-Understanding how margin works, how positions are marked to market daily, and the distinction between hedging and speculation is essential groundwork for anyone looking to understand how futures contracts and the broader financial system interact.
+Futures markets serve two primary functions: managing price risk through hedging and providing a venue for speculators to take positions on price movements.
+Traders looking to access crypto futures can trade perpetual contracts on Bitcoin, Ethereum, and Solana on Backpack Exchange.

 Learn more about Backpack